simplex-chat/simplex-chat/simplex-messaging.md

     only known to participants, not to the servers.
   - messaging graph can be asymmetric: Bob's ability to send messages to Alice does not automatically lead to the Alice's ability to send messages to Bob.
-  - connections are identified by sender and recipient server IDs.

 ## Cryptographic algorithms